baasbox/docs/RestAPI/Admin/admin_database_management.rst

 **Headers**: See the :doc:`/RestAPI/general_remarks`

-**Description**: Generate a full dump of the db in an asyncronus task.
+**Description**: Generate a full dump of the db in an asynchronous task.

 P.S.
 The async nature of the method DOES NOT ensure the creation of the file.

 **Returns**:

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 500: the servers cannot fulfill the request, an internal server error occurred
 -  Code 404: file not created
 -  Code 202: ACCEPTED and returns the filename of the file that will be generated